MicrosoftDocs/quantum-docs/azure-quantum/reference/providers/ionq.md

 # IonQ provider

 IonQ is a quantum computing hardware and software company.
-They are developing a general-purpose trapped ion quantum computer and they are a provider of the Azure Quantum ecosystem.
+They are developing a general-purpose trapped ion quantum computer and are a provider of the Azure Quantum ecosystem.

 - Publisher: [Microsoft](https://microsoft.com)